xbeat/Glitch-Community/CONTRIBUTING.md

 We're going to add a branch named after your remix, and set up a remote endpoint pointed at its git repo in glitch.
 We're using `my-remix` as a placeholder for your project name.
 Swap that out in the scripts below.

+In your local repository,
 ```
-  # 1. Add your remix as remote source in that repository
+  # 1. Add your remix as remote source
-  cd Glitch-Community
   git remote add my-remix https://api.glitch.com/my-remix/git

   # 2. Fetch your remix into a new branch of the same name